 In a self-introduction, you talk about yourself and what you do.
 It’s how you respond to questions like “Tell me about yourself.“

-We introduce ourselves all the time, both at work and in our personal lives.
+We always introduce ourselves, both at work and in our personal lives.
 But not many people are as polished as they could be.

 Self-Introduction: Essential Dos and Don’ts

-There are certain things you should and shouldn’t do when you introduce yourself.
+You should and shouldn’t do certain things when you introduce yourself.
 Whether you’re talking about yourself or writing it down, make sure to keep the following tips in mind.

 1. Keep It Conversational And Natural